-8. Great mentors are found within existing circle of relationships (e.g., from church)
+8. Great mentors are found within your existing circle of relationships (e.g. church)

 Emptying your heart to a stranger can feel weird.
-Since mentoring is mostly informal and very hands-on (or life-on), it’s important to be comfortable in the relationship, to begin with.
+Since mentoring is mostly informal and very hands-on (or life-on), you need to be comfortable in the relationship, to begin with.

 And from experience (both as a mentor and mentee), people work hard to present their best sides so it’s easy to fool someone who doesn’t know you very well but not so easy to fool someone who knows you.

 Connect with people for who they are, not just for what they can do for you.
 And when you finally need help, you won’t have to look far.

 Obviously, parents are excellent at their thing – being parents.
-Brothers and sisters and cousins and super close besties are good at their thing too – being family.
+Brothers and sisters and cousins and besties are good at their thing too – being family.

-We keep our family out of our marriage details, not because we think they’d give bad advice but because long after the trouble is gone and your spouse has changed, the record will still be playing in their head.
+Tommy and I keep our family out of our marriage details, not because we think they’d give bad advice but because long after the trouble is gone and we have changed, the record will still be playing in their head.
 We want to protect our marriage.

 So, let’s talk!
 Do you have marriage mentors?
 Anything else you can add as far as newlywed mentoring is concerned?
 If you don’t have mentors, how are you growing and building your marriage?
 Lets talk in the comments!